approximately 1/3 of brown bullhead catfish have cancerous

-have cancerous tumors or lesions because of toxics*
+tumors or lesions because of toxics (US Fish and Wildlife)

 Toxic pollution in the river is one of the main reasons that it is not safe to swim in or eat fish from the Anacostia River.
 A toxic substance is a chemical or mixture that may be harmful to environmental and human health.
 A legacy toxic site has been identified as a well known, high risk location that has been contaminating the environment for a long period of time.

-There are 6 legacy toxic sites along the Anacostia River:
+There are 6 known legacy toxic sites along the Anacostia River:

 Read about our Current Campaigns to find out more information about each site and what action is being taken.
 Our History of Legacy Toxic Sites gives past information about legal action against these sites.
-Our recent blog post also highlights the background and status of these efforts.
+Our blog post also highlights background information on these efforts.

 To see all of our blog posts related to toxics, click here.